9 Gibbs Energy

 \[ \left(\frac{\partial G}{\partial n_i} \right)_{T,P}=\mu_i \]

 The third and final coefficient gives the chemical potential as the dependence of \(G\) on the chemical composition at constant \(T\) and \(P\).
 Similarly to the previous cases, we can take the definition of the coefficient and integrate it directly between the initial and final stages of a reaction.
-If we consider a reaction product, pure substance \(i\), at the beginning of the reaction there will be no moles of it \(n_i=0\), and consequently \(G=0\).43 We can then integrate the left-hand side between zero and the number of moles of product at the end of the reaction, \(n\), and the right-hand side between zero and the Gibbs free energy of the product, \(G\).
+If we consider a reaction product, pure substance \(i\), at the beginning of the reaction there will be no moles of it \(n_i=0\), and consequently \(G=0\).43 We can then integrate the left-hand side between zero and the number of moles of product at the end of the reaction, \(n\), and the right-hand side between zero and the Gibbs energy of the product, \(G\).
 The integral will become:

 \[\begin{equation} \int_0^G d G = \int_0^n \mu^* dn, \tag{9.17} \end{equation}\]